-Kate wore a new dress by Tory Burch - 'Sophia' Color Block Floral Print Dress, her Ralph Lauren peplum jacket, Stuart Weitzman 'Power' pumps and, Kiki McDonough Lauren leaf earrings.
+Kate wore a new dress by Tory Burch - the 'Sophia' Floral Print Dress, her Ralph Lauren peplum jacket, Stuart Weitzman 'Power' pumps and, Kiki McDonough Lauren leaf earrings.

 At this point in time, I don't feel comfortable finding repliKate options for this outfit as I normally would.
 My sincere apologies, but I trust you all understand my position on this.

 The Duchess of Cambridge attended today's historic Garter Day service with other members of the Royal Family.

 The Order of the Garter is the most senior and the oldest British Order of Chivalry and was founded by Edward III in 1348.
 Each year in June, a procession and service take place at Windsor Castle for the Order of the Garter.
 Prince William has been a Royal Knights Companion of the Garter since 2008.